 Summary St Maria Goreti: a patron saint both for those who have been abused and for those who are guilty of abuse.
-He also draws some important lessons on how abusers are to be treated.
+Some important lessons must be learned from this saint.

 In the early afternoon on July 5, 1902, an 11-year-old girl, Maria Goretti, was repeatedly stabbed by a 20-year-old man in the course of a frenzied, sexually motivated attack.
 On June 24, 1950, Pope Pius XII canonised her in the presence of her mother, Assunta, and of the man who murdered her, Alessandro Serenelli.
 In reading the accounts of Maria’s life, her personality and spirituality, one cannot fail to be vividly reminded of the similarities with St Bernadette of Lourdes, before and after the apparitions.